Cortical Divisive Normalization from Wilson-Cowan Neural Dynamics: Numerical Experiments

 The above results suggest that the Wilson-Cowan model could successfully reproduce contrast response curves and masking, which have not yet been addressed through this model.
 Here we explicitly check this hypothesis.

-We can use the proposed relation, Eq. \ref{relation_W_H}, to plug successful parameters of Divisive Normalization fitted for contrast perception into the equivalent Wilson-Cowan model.
+We can use the proposed relation, Eq. \ref{relation_W_H}, to plug successful parameters of Divisive Normalization tuned for contrast perception into the corresponding Wilson-Cowan model.
 We can avoid the integration of the differential equation using the knowledge of the steady state.
 The only problem to compute the response through the steady state solution is that the kernel of the Divisive Normalization depends on the (still unknown) response.

 In this case we compute a first guess of the response, $\hat{\vect{x}}$, using the fixed hand-crafted kernel tuned in \cite{Martinez19}, and then, this first guess is used to compute the proposed signal-dependent kernel, which in turn is used to compute the actual response, $\vect{x}$.
-We consistently got compatible responses (e.g. small relative differences of $|x-\hat{x}|/|x| = 0.0022 \pm 0.0001$ over the TID dateset of natural images), so we used this method to compute the responses to synthetic patterns of controlled spatial frequency and contrast.

-Fig. \ref{contrast_curves} shows the results obtained for the response curves corresponding to neurons that are tuned to low and high spatial frequency tests, as a function of the contrast of these tests located on top of backgrounds of different contrast, spatial frequency, and orientation.
-In each case we considered for the background four different contrasts (represented by the different line styles).
+Fig. \ref{contrast_curves} shows the response curves corresponding to neurons that are tuned to low and high spatial frequency tests, as a function of the contrast of these tests located on top of backgrounds of different contrast, spatial frequency, and orientation.
+In each case we considered four different contrasts for the background (represented by the different line styles).
+Representative stimuli are shown as image patches inside each plot.
 The results in this figure display the expected qualitative properties of contrast perception:

-\paragraph*{Frequency selectivity.} The magnitude of the response depends on the frequency of the test: responses for the low-frequency test are bigger than the responses for the high-frequency test, as expected from the Contrast Sensitivity Function~\cite{Campbell68}.
+\paragraph*{Frequency selectivity.} The magnitude of the response depends on the frequency of the test: responses for the low-frequency test are bigger than the responses for the high-frequency test.
+This frequency-dependent behavior in Fig.~ \ref{contrast_curves} is consistent with the Contrast Sensitivity Function~\cite{Campbell68}.

-\paragraph*{Saturation.} The responses increase with the contrast of the test, but this increase is non-linear and the responses decrease with the contrast of the background~\cite{Legge80,Legge81}.
+\paragraph*{Saturation.} The responses increase with the contrast of the test, but this increase is non-linear (saturates), and the responses decrease with the contrast of the background.
+This behavior in Fig.~\ref{contrast_curves} is consistent with the contrast discrimination results in~\cite{Legge80,Legge81}.